open-telemetry/opamp-spec/specification.md

 [detached GPG signature](https://www.gnupg.org/gph/en/manual/x135.html#AEN160).
 The exact signing and verification method is Agent specific.
 See [Code Signing](#code-signing) for recommendations.

+##### DownloadableFile.headers

+Optional headers to use for the HTTP GET request.
+Typically used to set access tokens or other authorization headers.
+For HTTP-based protocols the Agent should set these in the request headers.
+For example:
+key="Authorization", Value="Basic YWxhZGRpbjpvcGVuc2VzYW1l".

 ### Custom Messages